dannyvelas/my-astro-website/src/pages/posts/new-lang.md

 tags: ["apl", "functional-programming", "languages"]
 ---

-## Background: Learning APL
+## Background

-In my last post (*TODO: CITE*), I wrote about how I was learning APL<sup><a id="fnr.1" class="footref" href="#fn.1" role="doc-backlink">1</a></sup> and how I thought it might have been more popular if it were a bit more mutually intelligible with popular languages.
+My background is predominantly in imperative or object-oriented languages.
+The first language I ever learned was C++.
+In college, I mostly wrote Java, C, and C++.
+In my career, I've mostly developed using Go and Typescript.
+However, I've always had a keen interest in functional programming.
+As such, I've tried to teach myself functional languages and patterns in my spare time.

+Most recently, I've been learning how to write APL<sup><a id="fnr.1" class="footref" href="#fn.1" role="doc-backlink">1</a></sup>.
+APL is what's known as an "array language."
+An array language is a type of programming language where one can apply a function to every element of a vector or matrix without iteration.
+I've been solving the problems of Advent of Code (AOC) 2023 in APL.
+Before I started, I understood that coding in APL would be somewhat similar to coding in a functional language.
+I've had some experience with functional languages already.
+I also already solved some problems of AOC 2022 in Clojure.
+So, I figured that I was already equipped to have a relatively easy time learning APL.
+I thought that the only thing that might make APL a bit more difficult, is that I would have to learn how to type the glyphs.
+However, I was wrong.
+Typing the glyphs was easy.
+Writing idiomatic APL programs was very hard.

+Since Clojure is a functional language, the Clojure community encourages one to solve algorithms by chaining pure functions together.
+As such, when I would solve AOC 2022 problems, I would create a bunch of pure functions, read the input file, pass it to a pure function, then, I would pass the output of that to another pure function, and so on, until finally, the last pure function would return the expected answer to the problem.
+Now that I look back at my AOC 2022 Clojure solutions, I realize that some of the functions I wrote may not be so idiomatic from a functional programming perspective.
+Some functions that I wrote were translations of what I would do in an imperative language like Go.
+For example, I noticed that in many of my Clojure functions I decided to use the "loop" construct.
+The logic of the loop would be very similar to the logic I would write in Go.
+I believe that instead of writing iteration logic in Clojure, it would have been more idiomatic to have a chain of functions that transform the input of the function to some desired output.
+I probably did not do it this way, because I could not think of a way to implement the function in such a way.

+Writing APL was difficult for me because in APL (and array languages in general) it is much more uncomfortable to do the equivalent of a Clojure "loop", or more generally, iteration through recursion.
+It seems to me that to write idiomatic code in an array language, one _must_ write algorithms as a chain of functions that transform the input of the function into some desired output.
+In other words, array languages force you to think only in terms of transformations, not iterations.
+If you tried to do iteration through recursion in an array language, you would end up with a pretty long and complicated program.
+As such, array languages seem like a really good medium to sharpen one's functional programming skills.
+They don't have an easy escape hatch to resort to imperative thinking.
+If I ever want to guarantee that I use only functional patterns to solve a problem in a given functional language, I might choose to solve it in APL first, and then translate it to that given language.

+## Ideas for a new language
-As I wrote the last post, I started thinking about how it might be interesting to create a new language that takes some of the good things about APL but changes or removes some of the things that I didn't like.
+As I've learned APL, I've started thinking about how it might be interesting to create a new language that takes some of the good things about APL but changes or removes some of the things that I didn't like.

 These are some of the things that I liked about APL:
-- An emphasis on programming via a REPL, while still allowing a way to invoke the intrepeter on an arbitrary file.
+- An emphasis on programming via a REPL, while still allowing a way to invoke the interpreter on an arbitrary file.
 - [A language server client](https://marketplace.visualstudio.com/items?itemName=OptimaSystems.vscode-apl-language-client) available in Visual Studio Code.
 - Removing the distinction between an operator and a function.